rashmirrajashekara/docs/product-guides/Secure Key Caching.md

 * To setup k8 cluster on RHEL 8.2, follow https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos

-* To setup k8 cluster on Ubuntu 18.04, follow the "Install, Enable and start the Docker daemon" section in Ubuntu Quick Start Guide - https://github.com/intel-secl/docs/blob/v3.6.1/develop/quick-start-guides/Secure%20Key%20Caching%20-%20Ubuntu.md
+* To setup k8 cluster on Ubuntu 18.04, follow the "Install, Enable and start the Docker daemon" section in Quick Start Guide - https://github.com/intel-secl/docs/blob/v3.6.1/develop/quick-start-guides/SGX%20Infrastructure.md
 Once done, go to https://vitux.com/install-and-deploy-kubernetes-on-ubuntu/ and follow from step 3 onwards.

 * Once the master/worker setup is done, follow below steps on Master Node: